-In early 2011, the Company completed a compilation of a large amount of exploration data on the area.
-Initial reconnaissance-type was completed on selected properties later in the year.
 In December 2011, the Company allowed all but two of the properties (St. Mary and Bootleg) to lapse.

-(g) Kimberley Gold Trend, British Columbia
+(f) Kimberley Gold Trend, British Columbia

 In December 2010, the Company completed an option agreement with Kootenay Gold Inc., whereby the Company can acquire an undivided 60% interest in seven individual claim groups (Big Kahuna, Slocanny Granny, Red Lobster, Moly Prichard, Big Smoke, MS Peg and GCP), totaling 21,222 hectares, in the Aldridge portion of the Belt-Purcell ranges, located adjacent to the Iron Range Project and within the 90 kilometre long northeasterly-trending Kimberley Gold Trend.